Mr. Holland's Opus: Box office

 In the United States, gross domestic takings totaled US$82,569,971.
 International takings are estimated at US$23,700,000, for a gross worldwide takings of $106,269,971.
-Rental totals reached $36,550,000 in the US.
-Although the film is included among 1995 box-office releases (it ranks as the 14th-most successful film of that year), it was only released in a few theatres in New York and Los Angeles on December 29, 1995, because Disney felt, accurately, that Richard Dreyfuss' performance had a good chance of getting an Oscar nomination if it beat that year's in-theatre deadline.

 Critical

-The film holds a 75% "Fresh" rating from 28 reviews at Rotten Tomatoes.
+Mr. Holland's Opus holds a 76% "Fresh" rating from 29 reviews at Rotten Tomatoes.
 The site's consensus states: "A feel-good story brought to life by a terrific ensemble cast, Mr. Holland's Opus plucks the heartstrings without shame -- and with undeniable skill."
 CinemaScore reported that audiences gave the film a rare "A+" grade.
 The New York Times film review cited Dreyfuss for "a warm and really touching performance"; Variety also called his performance "quite effective and surprisingly restrained".
 Variety further noted the "nostalgic aura" that permeates the film, "which encourages viewers to think fondly of — and pay tribute to — the one teacher in their lives who made a difference".
 Roger Ebert gave the film 3 1/2 out of 4 stars, commending its starring and supporting casts and agreeing with the film's message of the ability of high school teachers to inspire their students, as well as the importance of cultural offerings on the curriculum.

 Writer Patrick Sheane Duncan was nominated for the Golden Globe Award for Best Screenplay at the 53rd Golden Globe Awards.
 Dreyfuss was nominated for the Academy Award for Best Actor and the Golden Globe Award for Best Actor – Motion Picture Drama.

-Accolades

-The film is recognized by American Film Institute in this list: